 As Kendra in KSA states: “I recently had a student openly tell me that she was planning on cheating.
 I told her that cheating is Haraam.
 She proceeded to tell me that I didn’t know Islam well enough because if I did, I would know that we should want for our neighbor what we want for ourselves, so when people cheat they’re just helping each other out and that should be fine.”

-Many people take images and articles from around the internet and post them as their own – sometimes not to earn, but simply to gain popularity on social media etc.
+Many people take images and articles from around the internet and post them as their own – sometimes not to earn, but simply to gain popularity on social media, etc. Sometimes that means circulating a paid digital product for free (without buying all those copies).
+In that case, it’s good to reconsider your intentions and actions – because sometimes we may have good intentions, but a wrong action nullifies it while sometimes we have bad intentions and a good action doesn’t benefit it.

 It’s ok to repost, share and send it forward as long as it’s through proper means.
 Not through misattribution or a deliberate lie.

-As Asmaa Hussein (Owner of Ruqayya’s Bookshelf) puts it perfectly:
+As Asmaa Hussein (Owner of Ruqayya’s Bookshelf) puts it perfectly HERE:

 I recently called someone out for using some of my intellectual property to promote their own account, and the response was appalling.
 It went something like this: